What is insomnia?

 - Develop a bedtime routine.
 Do the same thing every night before going to sleep.
-For example, take a warm bath and then read for 10 minutes every night before going to bed.
-Soon you’ll connect these activities with sleeping, and doing them will help make you sleepy.
+For example, take a warm bath and then read for 10 minutes every night before bed.
+Soon you’ll connect these activities with sleeping and doing them will help make you sleepy.

 - Use the bedroom only for sleep and sexual activity.

-- If you can’t fall asleep after 15 minutes, go to another room and return to your bed only when you feel tired.
+- If you can’t fall asleep after 15 minutes, go to another room.
+Return to your bed only when you feel tired.
 You may repeat this as often as needed during the night.

 - Go to sleep and wake up at the same times each day, even on weekends.
 This helps your body develop a sleep schedule.

-- Avoid or limit napping, because it can disturb your normal sleep rhythm.
-If you must take a nap, only rest for 30 minutes and don’t nap after 3:00 p.m.
+- Avoid or limit napping.
+It can disturb your normal sleep rhythm.
+If you must take a nap, only rest for 30 minutes.
+Don’t nap after 3:00 p.m.

-- Avoid caffeine from coffee and soft drinks, and nicotine from cigarettes, especially late in the day.
+- Avoid caffeine and tobacco, especially late in the day.

 - Avoid eating large meals or drinking a lot of water in the evening.

-- Keep your bedroom at a comfortable temperature and as dark as possible.
+- Keep your bedroom at a comfortable temperature.